The full schedule, key highlights, Main Event details, event history, and how to win your seat through qualifiers online.

 Playground Poker Club, recently named the World’s Best Poker Room at the GPI Awards, is located just minutes from downtown Montreal, offering a world-class setting for live tournament action.

-The WSOP Montreal Circuit uses the WSOP+ app for registration of tournaments, an app which also debuted in Las Vegas during the 2025 WSOP summer series and will continue to be used for the 2026 WSOP.
+The WSOP Montreal Circuit uses the WSOP LIVE app for registration of tournaments, an app which debuted in Las Vegas during the 2025 WSOP summer series and will continue to be used for the 2026 WSOP.

-The World Series of Poker has confirmed that the WSOP Circuit will come back to the Playground Casino for another festival, running from Mar 23 to Apr 7, 2026.
+The World Series of Poker brought back the WSOP Circuit to the Playground Casino for second time in 2026, with another festival, running May 10 – 25.

-For players willing to invest a small amount, satellites started from just C$1.
-These low-cost step satellites progressed to a C$10 step, leading to a C$75 step.
-Winning a seat in the C$75 satellite secured a direct entry into the Main Event, valued at C$2,500.
+For players willing to invest a small amount, satellites usually start from just C$1.
+These low-cost step satellites progress to a C$10 step, leading to a C$75 step.
+Winning a seat in the C$75 satellite secures a direct entry into the Main Event, valued at C$2,500.
 All of these satellites used the Target Stack format, where players qualify by reaching a specific chip stack rather than by outlasting the field.

 Ontario online poker players have their own dedicated path on GGPoker Ontario, with step satellites beginning at C$3 and culminating in a C$250 final step.
 Freerolls are also part of the mix, ensuring multiple ways to win a spot in the Main Event.